salina-tang/recipe-ratings-analysis/README.md

 | (385.1, 536.7]  |               0.525576 |                 0.534382 |                     0 |               1.21923 |              0.217301 |
 | (536.7, 971.7]  |               0.567884 |                 0.578701 |                     0 |               1.2477  |              0.220006 |

+The results are as expected, with proportion of fat increasing as the calories increase.
+Since each gram of fat equates to 9 calories, it is reasonable that recipes with high amounts of calories may be inflated so by the amount of fat in the recipe.

 ---

 ## Assessment of Missingness

+To assess missingness, we sorted and viewed the value counts of missing values in the columns of `recipe_ratings`.
+From this, we deduced that `'rating'`, `'description'`, and `'review'` have significant amounts of missing values.
+Thus, we will proceed to assess the missingness in the dataframe.

+### NMAR Analysis
+I believe that the column that is most likely to be NMAR is the 'rating' column.
+People are less likely to leave a rating if the score they would have given is low, which means that missingness depends on the value itself.
+Additional data that could potentially change this missingness to MAR would be an analysis of the users' rating patterns--such as if they typically leave a rating or just a review--or possibilities of technical issues that erased the ratings.
+Such factors could explain the missingness of 'rating' values.

+### Missingness Dependency
+To decide if our missingness is dependent on other columns in the dataset, we performed some permutation tests to investigate the dependency of the missingness of `'rating'` on a few other columns.

+#### Permutation Test #1: total fat (PDV)
+**Null Hypothesis:** The missingness of rating does not depend on the total fat in the recipe.
+**Alternate Hypothesis:** The missingness of rating does depend on the total fat in the recipe.
+**Test Statistic:** The absolute difference in means of the total fat in recipes with and without missing ratings.
+**Significance Level:** 0.05

+<iframe
+  src="assets/missing-perm-fig1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+For our first permutation test, the observed statistic is 5.7406 and is denoted by the red line on the graph above.
+Since the p-value is 0.0, we reject the null hypothesis on a confidence level of 0.05.
+The missingness of 'rating' does depend on the total fat (PDV) of the recipe.

+#### Permutation Test #2: calories (#)
+**Null Hypothesis:** The missingness of rating does not depend on the amount of calories in the recipe.
+**Alternate Hypothesis:** The missingness of rating does depend on the amount of calories in the recipe.
+**Test Statistic:** The absolute difference in means of the calories in recipes with and without missing ratings.
+**Significance Level:** 0.05

+<iframe
+  src="assets/missing-perm-fig2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+For our second permutation test, we found the observed statistic to be 51.4234 and is denoted by the red line on the graph above.
+Since the p-value was calculated to be 0.131, we fail to reject the null hypothesis on a confidence level of 0.05.
+Thus, we cannot conclude that the missingness of the 'rating' column depends on the time (in minutes) to prepare the recipe.

 ---